igor-baiborodine/kiroule.com/content/article/github-actions-in-action.md

 ```

 #### GitHub Actions - Release
 This manual workflow allows creating a release for every quarterly source code update.
 It consists of two jobs: `Tag Release` and `Docker Image`.
-The `Tag Release` job, based on the [github-tagger](https://github.com/tvdias/github-tagger) action, will mark the release point by tagging the last commit in the master branch
+The `Tag Release` job, based on the [github-tagger](https://github.com/tvdias/github-tagger) action, will mark the release point by tagging the last commit in the master branch.
+Unlike the Campsite Booking API project, where I used the [Maven Release](https://maven.apache.org/maven-release/maven-release-plugin/) plugin to make a release, here I took a simplified release approach, namely the simple tagging of the master branch.

+As for the release versioning, I chose a numbering system based on [Calendar Versioning](https://calver.org/).
+In addition, the version number is supplemented by the Vaadin version.
+So, for example, version number `2021.1-14.5` means that the release was made in the spring of 2021, and the Vaadin version used to generate the source code was `14.5`.

+The successful completion of the `Tag Release` job is a prerequisite for the `Docker Image` job's subsequent execution when a Docker image is built and published on Docker Hub.
+The corresponding Dockerfiles can be found [here](https://github.com/igor-baiborodine/vaadin-demo-bakery-app/blob/master/Dockerfile) and [here](https://github.com/igor-baiborodine/vaadin-demo-business-app/blob/master/Dockerfile).

 ```yaml
 name: Perform Release